-.
-(6) Any person who violates any provision of this section shall be guilty of a Class V misdemeanor.
+(6) Any person constructing a dam or lagoon without having complied with subsection (1) of this section shall be guilty of a Class V misdemeanor, and every day such dam or lagoon is maintained shall be considered a separate offense.

 Sec.
-4. That section 81-1501, Revised Statutes Supplement, 1992, be amended to read as follows:
+17. Section 81-1501, Reissue Revised Statutes of Nebraska, is amended to read:

 81-1501.
-Whereas the water, land, and air of this state are its most precious resources and the pollution thereof becomes a menace to the health and welfare of each person, and the public in general, in this state and whereas pollution of these resources in this state is likewise a concern in adjoining states, the public policy of this state is hereby declared to be:
+Whereas the water, land, and air of this state are among its most precious resources and the pollution thereof becomes a menace to the health and welfare of each person, and the public in general, in this state and whereas pollution of these resources in this state is likewise a concern in adjoining states, the public policy of this state is hereby declared to be:

-(1) To conserve the water in this state and to protect and improve the quality of water for human consumption, wildlife, fish and other aquatic life, industry, recreation, and other productive, beneficial uses;
+(1) To conserve the water in this state and to protect and improve the quality of water for human consumption, wildlife, fish and other aquatic life, industry, recreation, and other productive, beneficial uses; (2) To achieve and maintain such a reasonable degree of purity of

-(2) To achieve and maintain such a reasonable degree of purity of the natural atmosphere of this state that human beings and all other animals and plants which are indigenous to this state will flourish in approximately same balance as they have in recent history and to adopt and promulgate laws, rules, and regulations and enforce uniformly the same in such a manner as to give meaningful recognition to the protection of each element of the environment, air, water, and land; end (3) To cooperate with other states and the federal government to accomplish the objectives set forth in the Environmental Protection Act and in the Integrated Solid Waste Management Act; and the context otherwise requires:
+(2) To achieve and maintain such a reasonable degree of purity of the natural atmosphere of this state that human beings and all other animals and plants which are indigenous to this state will flourish in approximately the same balance as they have in recent history and to adopt and promulgate laws, rules, and regulations and enforce uniformly the same in such a manner as to give meaningful recognition to the protection of each element of the environment, air, water, and land;

+(3) To cooperate with other states and the federal government to accomplish the objectives set forth in the Environmental Protection Act, and in the Integrated Solid Waste Management Act, and the Livestock Waste Management Act; and

 (4) To protect human health through environmental enforcement.

 Sec.
-5. That section 81-1502, Revised Statutes Supplement, 1993, be
+18. Section 81-1502, Reissue Revised Statutes of Nebraska, is amended to read:

-For purposes of the Environmental Protection Act, unless 81-1502.
+81-1502.
+For purposes of the Environmental Protection Act, unless the context otherwise requires:

-- (1) Air contaminant or air contamination shall mean the presence in the outdoor atmosphere of any dust, fume, mist, smoke, vapor, gas, other gaseous fluid, or particulate substance differing in composition from or exceeding in concentration the natural components of the atmosphere; - (2) Air pollution shall mean the presence in the outdoor atmosphere of one or more air contaminants or combinations thereof in such quantities and of such duration as are or may tend to be injurious to human, plant, or animal life, property, or the conduct of business;
+(1) Air contaminant or air contamination shall mean the presence in the outdoor atmosphere of any dust, fume, mist, smoke, vapor, gas, other gaseous fluid, or particulate substance differing in composition from or exceeding in concentration the natural components of the atmosphere;

+(2) Air pollution shall mean the presence in the outdoor atmosphere of one or more air contaminants or combinations thereof in such quantities and of such duration as are or may tend to be injurious to human, plant, or animal life, property, or the conduct of business;
-(3) Chairperson shall mean the chairperson of the Environmental shall include prohibition and

-Quality Council and council shall mean the Environmental Quality Council;
+(3) Chairperson shall mean the chairperson of the Environmental Quality Council and council shall mean the Environmental Quality Council;